 GRE Requirements and Waiver Requests

-- Qualifying for a GRE Waiver Request does not imply approval of the request.
-Your request will be granted if the Computer Science Graduate Admissions Committee agrees that GRE scores are not needed to make an admissions decision in your case.
+3. Submitting a GRE Waiver Request DOES NOT IMPLY APPROVAL of the request.
+Your request will be granted if the Computer Science Graduate Admissions Committee agrees that GRE scores are not needed to make an admission decision in your case.

-- UMBC students in the Computer Science BS/MS program do not need to take the GRE unless they are applying for financial support.
-These students should indicate that they are in the BS/MS program in their application.
-They do not need to submit a GRE Waiver Request.
+4. UMBC students in the Computer Science BS/MS program do not need to take the GRE unless they are applying for financial support.
+Please send an email to: CMSCGradCoordinator@cs.umbc.edu to inform us you are currently in the BS/MS program & applying to the graduate program so we can be aware.

 How to submit a GRE Waiver Request

-The GRE Waiver Request form is available on the CSEE web site http://www.csee.umbc.edu/CSEE/grad/documents/CS_GRE_Waiver_Request.pdf.
+The GRE Waiver Request form is available on the CSEE web site: DOC.

-Submit the completed GRE Waiver Request form with your resume and a transcript from the U.S. institution of your BS or MS degree to Ms. Keara Fliggins via email at or by fax at 410-455-3969.
+Submit the completed GRE Waiver Request form with your resume and a transcript from the U.S. institution of your BS or MS degree.
+The waiver form, transcript and resume should be emailed directly to Ms. Keara Fliggins, CMSCGradCoordinator@cs.umbc.edu.

 Prerequisites for Admission